 I recently helped a client hire their first full-time Project Manager.
 The process included interviewing the owners about their business needs and priorities, doing a Culture Survey of their current team, and creating a research-based job posting so they could find a great new hire within their budget.

 One of the key factors revolved around what the new role’s job title should be.
-But how to choose the right job title when you aren’t hiring an agency business consultant for help?
+As an independent agency, you have lots of flexibility.
+But how can you ensure you choose the right job title?
 Read on!

 Easier job postings: 7 questions to consider when you need to pick a new job title